etzkorn/arctools/README.md

 ### Impute missing data with `impute_missing_data`

-Function `impute_missing_data` imputes missing data in valid days based on the “average day profile”.

-  - An “average day profile” is computed as a minute-wise average of wear-time AC across valid days.
+Function `impute_missing_data` imputes missing data in valid days based on the “average day profile”, a minute-wise average of wear-time AC across valid days.
+See `?get_valid_day_flag` for more details and function arguments.

-  - AC data are imputed from “average day profile” for minutes identified as non-wear in days identified as valid.

-Here, all four valid days have 100% of wear time (recall result of proportion of wear time across all days:
-`0.583 1.000 0.874 0.679 1.000 1.000 1.000 0.338`).
-We hence demonstrate
-the `impute_missing_data` method by artificially replacing 1h (4%) of a valid day with non-wear.

-JU: I vave no idea what the last paragraph means.
-I would remove it completely.

 ``` r
 ## Copies of original objects for the purpose of demonstration